Ignorance (Sacred Reich album)

 Ignorance is the debut studio album by American thrash metal band Sacred Reich.
-It was released on October 13, 1987 by Metal Blade Records, and was followed up by the 1988 EP, Surf Nicaragua.
+It was released on October 13, 1987, by Metal Blade Records, and was followed up by the 1988 EP, Surf Nicaragua.

 The album was co-produced by the band and Bill Metoyer, who had previously engineered most of Slayer's early work.
 Metal Blade reissued the album and released a 30th anniversary version of it with its original artwork on September 8, 2017, with LP and Digipak CD versions being available.

-The album is dedicated to Coronado High School and the Class of '87.
+Cover art

+The album's cover art depicts a blind-folded prisoner superimposed over the United States flag, which Metal Paths regarded as "a provocative sign of resistance against the Ronald Reagan administration and its actions."
+The album cover was initially different but was changed due to the label seeing it as "too punk-looking."

 Reception

 In August 2014, Revolver placed Ignorance on its "14 Thrash Albums You Need to Own" list.